Volunteer Committees

 The Government Affairs Committee (GAC) is comprised of members with interest or expertise in state legislative or regulatory affairs and includes liaisons from the BOC and the COPA.
 The group oversees the association’s governmental relations and regulatory efforts and advocates for regulation favorable to athletic training.

-The Honors and Awards Committee (H&A) develops, supervises and administers the awards process for national association awards.
+The Honors and Awards Council (H&A) develops, supervises and administers the awards process for national association awards.
 The awards program is in place to annually recognize professional excellence of NATA members and associates.

 Historical Commission